Zajano/basic_shell/README.txt

 compile by entering

-gcc -o smallsh smallsh.c
+gcc -o basic_shell basic_shell.c

-into the command line while in the directory of smallsh.c
+into the command line